-Note: in this picture, the gluing of the transparent plate on the fittings is already done, and the wedge is removed.
+Note: in this picture, the gluing of the transparent plate on the fittings is already done, and the shim is removed.

 With all the bars in place, it is easy to see if they are all parallel or not, and correct by modifying the position of the transparent plate.
 When it is satisfactory, I glue the transparent plate on the wall with liquid model glue.

 Once the glue is dry, I can glue the ø 0.3 mm bars underneath the fittings, with cyanoacrylate, then remove the Patafix pellets, and then glue all the bars over the transparent plate.
-But I do this only on the cab side of the driver car, because this allows to keep a certain clearance and sometimes to avoid bending the bars.
+But I do this only on the cab side of the driving coach, because this allows to keep a certain clearance and sometimes to avoid bending the bars.

 This paragraph would be more appropriate in the next page devoted to wiring.
 However, this must be done before reassembling the fitting in the chassis.
 That’s why it is discussed here.

-This wiring consists of placing two wires along the chassis: the first is the positive polarity of the decoder (standard blue color), the second is that of the decoder C output (standard green color).
-Here, the two wires are red because I do not have too much choice of color.
+This wiring consists of placing two wires along the chassis: the first is the positive polarity of the decoder (standard blue colour), the second is that of the decoder C output (standard green colour).
+Here, the two wires are red because I do not have too much choice of colour.

 The wires will run into the original grooves.
 To do this, if it’s not already done, the ballast must be removed.

-Later, other wires going to the conductive couplers and to the interior of the car will be connected.
+Later, other wires going to the conductive couplings and to the interior of the coach will be connected.